Can AI-Generated Persuasion Be Detected? Persuaficial Benchmark and AI vs. Human Linguistic Differences: Linguistic Differences Between Machine and Human Persuasion

 We first represent each persuasive human text and its AI-generated counterpart using StyloMetrix \cite{okulska2023stylometrix}.
 For each text, we calculate a 196-dimensional vector of linguistic features.
 This results in a tabular representation, where each row corresponds to a text encoded by its computed linguistic features.
 We utilize StyloMetrix, because it is an open-source tool that provides fully interpretable, linguistically grounded feature representations.
 Moreover, prior work has demonstrated its effectiveness for persuasion detection using classical machine learning models \cite{modzelewski-etal-2023-dshacker, modzelewski2024bilingual}, confirming its suitability for analyzing the linguistic characteristics of persuasive texts.
 Finally, to further justify our choice, we show that StyloMetrix features with classical machine learning can distinguish human-written from AI-generated persuasive texts in Appendix~\ref{app:stylometrix_justification}.

-For each linguistic feature, we directly compare its distribution in human-written and LLM-generated persuasive texts, conducting this analysis separately for each generation approach.
-We utilize Cohen’s d statistic (see Appendix \ref{app:cohens_d_compuatation} for definiton and how we computed it in our experiments) which is a type of effect size measure used to represent the magnitude of differences between two groups on a given variable \cite{frey2021sage}.
-To evaluate whether feature distributions significantly differ between human and AI-generated texts, we perform Wilcoxon signed-rank tests \cite{wilcoxon1945individual}, a non-parametric paired test appropriate for comparing matched text pairs \cite{peyrard2021better, dror2018hitchhiker}.
-Wilcoxon signed-rank tests have seen widespread adoption in the NLP community \cite{karwa2025disentangling, zhou-etal-2025-socialeval, ciaccio2025evaluating}, including in studies comparing feature distributions \cite{stodden2020multi}.
+For each linguistic feature $j$, we directly compare its distribution in human-written and LLM-generated persuasive texts, conducting this analysis separately for each generation approach.
+We utilize paired Cohen’s $d$ statistic which is a type of effect size measure used to represent the magnitude of differences between two groups on a given variable \cite{frey2021sage}.
+We report the paired version of Cohen’s $d$, as our analysis is based on matched pairs consisting of AI-generated persuasive texts and their corresponding human-written counterparts.

+In our calculation, we firstly compute the element-wise difference between the generated and real feature values across all $n=1,500$ persuasive text pairs (500 per dataset, across three datasets):

+where $g_j^{i}$ denotes the value of feature $j$ for the $i$-th AI-generated text and $r_j^{i}$ denotes that of the corresponding human-written text.
+To measure the magnitude of the shift introduced by the language model, we compute paired Cohen's $d$: